Joyride (Kesha song)

 "Joyride" is a song by American singer and songwriter Kesha.
-It was released on July 4, 2024, by her own self-titled record label as the lead single from her sixth studio album Period (2025).
+It was released on July 4, 2024, by her own self-titled record label as the lead single from her sixth studio album, Period (2025).
 An official lyric video was released on the same day.
 The song marks Kesha's first release since departing from RCA and Kemosabe Records.
 Kesha wrote the single with Madison Love and Zhone, and produced it with the latter.

 "Joyride" debuted at number 88 on the UK Singles Chart, while also debuting at number 83 on the Irish Singles Chart.
 The song also reached number six on the US Billboard Bubbling Under Hot 100, and number 27 on Billboard Pop Airplay chart, becoming her first top-40 entry on the latter since "Raising Hell" in 2019, and eighteenth overall.
-As of August 2025, "Joyride" has amassed over 120 million streams on Spotify.
+As of July 2026, "Joyride" has amassed over 150 million streams on Spotify.

 Background and release

-From 2014–2023, Kesha had been embroiled in a legal battle with her former producer, Dr. Luke.
+From 2014 to 2023, Kesha had been embroiled in a legal battle with her former producer, Dr. Luke.
 She had originally sued him for sexual assault and battery, then he countersued for defamation.
 The lawsuit halted Kesha's career for a few years and she had filed a preliminary injunction in 2016 to be released from her contract with RCA Records and Kemosabe Records which she signed when she was 18.
 She was denied the injunction and has since released three more albums under the label.
 Her fifth and final album under the labels, Gag Order, was released in May 2023.
 Her lawsuit was set to go to trial in July 2023, but a settlement was reached a month before the trial date, thus ending the near decade long suit.
 In December 2023, it was officially reported that Kesha had parted ways with both RCA and Kemosabe, as well as her management team, Vector Management.
 "In need of a fresh start in my life, we have parted ways, but I will remain forever grateful for the run we had," Kesha said in a statement to Variety.
 She signed with a new management team, Crush Music in late February 2024.
 In an interview with V Magazine, Kesha had hinted about music saying there is a day marked when she is free to release music.

 Kesha announced the single on June 29, 2024 with a teaser video.
 She initially teased a lyric, "GET IN LOSER" with a photo on social media teasing the song's title and release date.
 The singer was seen sporting red vinyl and sheer looks.
 The single was released by Kesha's self-titled label, Kesha Records published through Warner Chappell Music and distributed by Alternative Distribution Alliance.
 The song marks Kesha's first release since departing from RCA and Kemosabe Records, as well as her first release as an independent artist.
 Kesha unveiled the song four days before its release in Brooklyn at Planet Pride.
 According to Kesha, the song was written and recorded within two hours.